matplotlib/matplotlib/doc/users/interactive_guide.rst

 while the *Evaluate* and *Print* are responsible for interpreting the input and then **doing** something about it.

-In practice users do not work directly with these loops and instead use a framework that provides a mechanism to register callbacks to be called in response to specific event.
+In practice we interact with a framework that provides a mechanism to register callbacks to be called in response to specific event rather than directly implement the I/O loop [#f2]_.
 For example "when the user clicks on this button, please run this function" or "when the user hits the 'z' key, please run this other function".
-This allows users to write reactive, event-driven, programs without having to delve into the nity-gritty [#f2]_ details of I/O.  Examples of this pattern the ``Signal`` / ``Slot`` framework in Qt (and the analogs in other GUI frameworks), the 'request' functions in flask, and Matplotlib's :ref:`event handling system <event-handling-tutorial>`.
+This allows users to write reactive, event-driven, programs without having to delve into the nity-gritty [#f3]_ details of I/O.  The core event loop is sometimes referred to as "the main loop" and is typically started, depending on the library, by methods with names like ``_exec``, ``run``, or ``start``.

-All GUI frameworks (Qt, Wx, Gtk, tk, OSX, or web) have some method of capturing user interactions and passing them back to the application, although the exact details vary.
-Matplotlib has a :ref:`backnd
+All GUI frameworks (Qt, Wx, Gtk, tk, OSX, or web) have some method of capturing user interactions and passing them back to the application (for example ``Signal`` / ``Slot`` framework in Qt) but the exact details depend on the toolkit.
+Matplotlib has a :ref:`backend
-<what-is-a-backend>` for each GUI framework which use these mechanisms
+<what-is-a-backend>` for each GUI toolkit we support which use the
-to convert the native UI events into Matplotlib events so we can develop framework-independent interactive figures.
+toolkit API to bridge the toolkit UI events into Matplotlib events into Matplotlib's :ref:`event handling system

-references to trackdown:
- - link to cpython REPL loop (pythonrun.c::PyRunInteractiveLoopFlags)
- - link to IPython repl loop (Ipython.terminal.interactiveshell.py :: TerminalInteractiveShell.mainloop
-   and Ipython.terminal.interactiveshell.py :: TerminalInteractiveShell.interact)
- - curio / trio / asycio / twisted / tornado event loops
- - Beazly talk or two on asyncio
+<event-handling-tutorial>`.
+You can then use
+`.FigureCanvasBase.mpl_connect` to connect your function to Matplotlib's event handling system.
+This allows you to directly interact with your data and write GUI toolkit agnostic user interfaces.

 .. _cp_integration: